LukeGrahamLandry/blockgame/devlog.md

 I made a mistake with too small a pool, so it wasn't stabilizing.
 But even after fixing, init is slow.
 Added counting and ran it for a bit, got counts `init: 3630, resize: 1584, use: 15500` and profiler says buffer_init (counted as init and resize) is 1.5% and write_buffer (counted as use) is 0.75% of all time.
 I wonder if that big of a difference is just because its doing gpu things or if I should be doing that for all memory (like logical chunks).
+Also, I could take extra space when resizing.
+I could have debug mode counting inits to check that I have a big enough pool and am not leaking them.
 Pleasingly almost no time shows as actually spent in lua.

 ## Type stripping (Oct 25)